 PricewaterhouseCoopers has been the Company's auditor since 2012.
-At the Annual General Meeting held on 10 May 2017, PricewaterhouseCoopers was reappointed as auditor, with Magnus Brändström as the auditor-in-charge, for the time until the end of the 2018 Annual General Meeting.
-Magnus Brändström is an authorized public accountant and a member of FAR.
-During 2017, the auditor reported its observations on one occasion times to the Board of Directors.
+At the Annual General Meeting held on April 26, 2018, PricewaterhouseCoopers was reappointed as auditor, with Sofia Götmar-Blomstedt as the Auditor-incharge, for the time until the end of the Annual General Meeting 2019.
+Sofia Götmar-Blomstedt is an authorized public accountant and a member of FAR.
+During 2018, the auditor reported observations on one occasion to the Board of Directors.
 No members of the Executive Committee were present.
-Thereafter, the auditor participated in five meetings with the Audit Committee.
+Thereafter, the auditor participated in six meetings with the Audit Committee.